aprilLima/Noted/README.md

   - I then conducted the UX design process; designing, getting feedback, then designing with that feedback.
   - Final result is a fully designed, working prototype.

 _Note: Original presentation for this project is done on Google Slides.
-I created this repository for the sake of having it on my GitHub.
+I created this repository for the sake of having the assets on my GitHub.
 If you wish to see the Google Slides version, [click here]()._

 ## Process / Table of contents